A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 Bramble is the oldest Border Collie who lived in the UK from 1st September 1975 to 31st March 2003.
-It is has lived up to 28 years, which is very unusual for dogs for this breed.
+It has lived up to 28 years, which is very unusual for dogs of this breed.

 At the age of 25, Bramble was recorded as the world’s oldest dog in the Guinness book of world records.